sciencehistory/scihist_digicoll/README.md

 By default, the test environment disables our automatic callbacks that index models to solr on save.
 If you'd like to enable them for a test context or example, just supply `indexable_callbacks: true`

+#### Real Solr

+If you have tests that require a real solr to be running (such as system/integration tests in parts of the app that use solr), specify `solr: true` and `solr_wrapper` will be used to (install if needed and) launch a solr.
+Solr will only be launched when/if a test is encountered that is so tagged, but will only be launched once (and shut down on termination) if there are multiple tests requiring it.

 ## Production deployment

 We deploy to AWS, the deployment is done _mostly_ automatically by some ansible playbooks: